Chapman Pincher: Career

-As a defense correspondent for the Daily Express, Pincher developed his own style of investigative journalism, actively seeking out high-level contacts to obtain secret information.
+As a defence correspondent for the Daily Express, Pincher developed his own style of investigative journalism, actively seeking out high-level contacts to obtain secret information.
 Assigned to cover the stories of physicists Alan Nunn May and Klaus Fuchs, who in the early post-war years were unmasked as Soviet spies, espionage became a particular interest of Pincher's.

 Pincher's career as a journalist thereon mainly involved uncovering Cold War secrets in London for the Daily Express.
 During his career, he had contacts within the British Government that suggested MI5 and MI6 could possibly be providing housing unwittingly for Soviet agents.
 Pincher always went "above and beyond" for his investigative reporting style, including checking people's personal phone calls and relentlessly importuning important people, such as Prime Minister Harold Wilson, for answers to questions that Pincher thought were being concealed from the public.
 He regularly provided exclusives that other journalists had missed, which led to his employers calling him "the lone wolf of Fleet Street".
 He made both friends and enemies in high places.
 In 1959, Prime Minister Harold Macmillan wrote to his Minister of Defence: "Can nothing be done to suppress or get rid of Chapman Pincher?"
 Pincher obtained the title "spy catcher" after he exposed several people as spies, including George Blake, an MI6 member who let close to one hundred Soviet spies get jobs at the embassy in London.

+According to MI5 files held at the National Archives, Pincher served as a middle-man between his colleague Sefton Delmer and Otto John, the West German spy chief who had 'defected' to the Soviet Union and then escaped back again.
+John, a member of the German Resistance during the Second World War, wanted to publish his memoirs after his imprisonment in West Germany.
+Pincher was able to source the manuscript from Delmer, and then passed the material onto the Security Services.
+It is further speculated that Pincher, then The Daily Express' military correspondent, vouched for Delmer when Winston Churchill launched a secret investigation into the journalist.
+MI5 cited a source at The Express as part of the probe.